Nebraska Mesothelioma Lawyer

 Cancer and Mesothelioma Care in Nebraska

-Regardless of how someone was exposed to asbestos in Nebraska, it is crucial to get immediate and regular health care.
-Routine screenings for illness can help catch mesothelioma early and give a victim a fighting chance to beat it.
-After a diagnosis, expert care is essential.
 Nebraskans can find excellent treatment at the Fred and Pamela Buffett Cancer Center at the University of Nebraska Medical Center in Omaha.
-This is a designated comprehensive cancer center, according to the National Cancer Institute, which means it is a leading facility for cutting edge research and treatment.[3]
+According to the National Cancer Institute, this is a designated comprehensive cancer center, which means it is a leading facility for cutting-edge research and treatment.[6]

-The Nebraska Department of Health and Human Services is responsible for the state’s laws and regulations regarding the use of asbestos and working with it.
-Schools in the state are regularly inspected for asbestos, and all school maintenance and custodial workers have to be trained in working safely around the existing asbestos.
-The Department of Health and Human Services requires written notification before the start of any asbestos-related project or building demolition.
-These job sites must follow specific rules to stop the spread of asbestos, including a twenty-five-foot boundary with warning signs, cleaning and securing tools and wearing protective equipment.
+These job sites must follow specific rules to stop the spread of asbestos, including a twenty-five-foot boundary with warning signs, cleaning and securing tools, and wearing protective equipment.
 Asbestos workers must be trained and licensed by the state.

 Statute of Limitations

-Nebraska has set a statute of limitations both on lawsuits filed by living people with asbestos-related illnesses and those filed on behalf of dead family members.
-If you were exposed to asbestos and became sick because of the exposure, you have four years from the time of that diagnosis to file a lawsuit and make a claim for compensation.
-If you have a loved one who died from an asbestos disease, you have just two years from their death to make a similar case and file a lawsuit.
-Because of these time limitations, it is crucial to act quickly.
+Nebraska has set a statute of limitations on lawsuits filed by living people with asbestos-related illnesses and those filed on behalf of dead family members.
+If you were exposed to asbestos and became sick because of the exposure, you have four years from the time of diagnosis to file a lawsuit and make a claim for compensation.[7]

-Finding a Nebraska Mesothelioma Lawyer
+How Do I Find a Nebraska Mesothelioma Lawyer Near Me?

-Rod De Llano was born and raised in Laredo, Texas.
+WriterRod De Llano was born and raised in Laredo, Texas.
 He graduated from Princeton University with a B.A. in Economics, and earned a law degree from the University of Texas.
 After working for an international law firm for several years, Rod formed a law firm dedicated to representing persons injured by exposure to asbestos products.
 For over 20 years, Rod has fought for persons diagnosed with asbestos-related diseases such as mesothelioma, lung cancer, and asbestosis.
 His clients have recovered over $1 billion over the years.